The Schatzlein Solutions Group

 Physician leader in managed care

 In 1995, built the largest PPO in northern Indiana (LutheranPreferred), and the first and largest specialty PPO in the state (Lutheran Heart Alliance).
-Created integrated delivery system with physicians within Lutheran Health to manage populations under capitation successfully in the ‘90s.
+Created an integrated delivery system with physicians within Lutheran Health to manage populations under capitation successfully in the ‘90s.

 National leader in population health management